okhach/luminous-extension/README.md

 After completing these steps, the Luminous Extension should be installed and ready to use in your Chrome browser.

+## Start the server
+To use the extension, you will have to start your own server at the same time.
+You can find the server repo at this link: https://github.com/okhach/luminous-server.

 ---

 For any issues or queries, please raise an issue in the repository or contact the developer.